NIHAL3403/weather-app/README.md

 Usage 🖥️

 Search for a city: Enter the name of the city in the search bar and click the "Search" button to display the current weather and the 5-day forecast.
 Get current location weather: Click the "Get Current Location" button to fetch the weather for your live location.
-Make sure your browser has location services enabled.
+Make sure your browser has location services enabled.<br>

 Troubleshooting 🛠️

 Geolocation not working: Ensure that location permissions are allowed in your browser.
 Some browsers may block geolocation if accessed over an insecure HTTP connection.
 Weather data not displaying: Verify that you have entered a valid city name, and check that your API key is properly set up.
 API key error: If you see an error related to the API key, ensure that the key is valid and not expired.
-Debugging: Open the developer console in your browser (F12 or right-click → Inspect → Console) to check for any errors.
+Debugging: Open the developer console in your browser (F12 or right-click → Inspect → Console) to check for any errors.<br>

 License 📄